Hikyn/barbershop-project/README.md

 # Overview

 This is a project for an imaginary barbershop.
-Customers are able to view information regarding barbershop on a landing page, they can make or cancel an appointment.
+Customers are able to view information regarding barbershop on a landing page, they can make an appointment.
 Managers of a barbershop are able to view appointments for a day/week, create, read, update or delete them.
 This project consists of 4 separate repositories:

 ## 1. Landing page